Get Rid Of Carpet Beetles

 The first time we often see these insect pests is on window sills in late spring and summer.

-Adult beetles are easily attracted to ultraviolet (UV) light, making windows a perfect place to find them.
+Adult beetles are often seen as tiny brown bugs on window sills.
+Beetles are easily attracted to ultraviolet (UV) light, making windows a perfect place to find them.
 Once on the window sill they very quickly dehydrate and perish.

 How Do Carpet Beetles Enter Homes?